 You don’t have to keep it strictly to houseware, though.
-I know one person who registered for camping gear.
+I know one person who requested camping gear.
 (It was me, ok?
 That person was me.)

 Be sure to register at least two different places.
 That will make it more likely that out-of-towners can access one of your chosen stores.

 Finalize Your Guest List on Time

 Generally, reception halls and restaurants will give you a deadline for your final headcount.
 You will need to have sent out your invitations long before this, usually about three months prior to the day.